-Flexibility Topic Flexibility Description Expiration Date r lexibility Description 6/30/21 9/30/21 Other Obtaining criminal background checks (CBC) Expired Flexibility: Allowed Narcotic Treatment Programs (NTP) and Alcohol and Other Drug (AOD) Residential Treatment facilities with an adolescent treatment waiver the ability to request alternatives to criminal background checks (CBC), such as online criminal justice checks and/or exemption of telehealth only staff (those with no direct contact) from obtaining CBC.
-Resume criminal background checks including fingerprinting pursuant to state and federal statutes and regulations. x Provider consent and documentation requirements waived.
-Expired Flexibility: Waived the responsibility of a provider to obtain and document verbal or written consent before the use of telehealth services.
-Per Business Professions Code section 2290.5 (b), a provider must obtain and document verbal or written consent before use x of telehealth services.
-Additional time to complete counselor certification requirements.
-Expiring Flexibility: Alcohol and other drug (AOD) registered counselors were given three (3) additional months to complete certification requirements.
-California Code of Regulations, Title 9, §13035(f)(1) requires AOD Certification completion within 5-years of registration by one of the DHCS recognized certification organizations. x
+Flexibility Topic Flexibility Description Ex Date Flexibility Topic riexibility Description 6/30/21 9/30/21 Other Obtaining criminal background checks (CBC) Expired Flexibility: Allowed Narcotic Treatment Programs (NTP) and Alcohol and Other Drug (AOD) Residential Treatment facilities with an adolescent treatment waiver the ability to request alternatives to criminal background checks (CBC), such as online criminal justice checks and/or exemption of telehealth only staff (those with no direct contact) from obtaining CBC.
+Resume criminal background checks including fingerprinting pursuant to state and federal statutes and regulations.
+X Provider consent and documentation requirements waived • Expired Flexibility : Waived the responsibility of a provider to obtain and document verbal or written consent before the use of telehealth services.
+Per Business Professions Code section 2290.5 (b), a provider must obtain and document verbal or written consent before use of telehealth services.
+X

+Additional time to complete counselor • Expiring Flexibility : Alcohol and other drug (AOD) registered counselors were given three (3) additional months to complete certification requirements. certification requirements California Code of Regulations, Title 9, §13035(f)(1) requires AOD Certification completion within 5-years of registration by one of the DHCS recognized certification organizations.
+X